-With a steady stream of ghosting clients, I am often asked what comes after the manuscript is written and edited.
+As a children’s ghostwriter, I am often asked what comes after the manuscript is written and edited.

-Well, this depends on which publishing road you’ll be taking: self-publishing or traditional publishing.
+Well, this depends on which publishing road you’ll take: self-publishing or traditional publishing.

 Since the majority of my clients go the self-pubbing route, I’ll start there.